tyler-paulson/format_symbolset_stars/README.markdown

 The demo is just to show how the script modifies the HTML, you'll need to purchase SymbolSet Standard and load it in yourself to get the full effect :-)

+It uses the getElementsByClassName method, which is not available in IE8 and below.

 If you've got some ideas on how to make this script better, email me at [hello@tylerpaulson.com](mailto:hello@tylerpaulson.com) or send me a pull request.

 **Links:**